TylerAndreasen/ProgrammingNotes/Languages/Lisp/Overview.md

 ## **3. Language Basics**

+1. Variables

-1. Variables are defined with the `let` keyword, but are nested inside two sets of parentheses, this allows a list of variables to be defined at once, as in the following example:
+Variables are defined with the `let` keyword, but are nested inside two sets of parentheses, this allows a list of variables to be defined at once, as in the following example:

 ```lisp
 (let ((x 10) (y 20) (z)))